FluffyKas/pizza-kitchen/README.md

 ### What I learned

-- Framer Motion: I'm still not comfortable with this but I feel like I'm getting somewhat better.
+- _Framer Motion_: I'm still not comfortable with this but I feel like I'm getting somewhat better.
 I learned how to animate routes which honestly makes so much difference ( I opted for a really subtle fade in).
-- React context: Only used it for the authentication, and purely for the sake of trying it out.
-Probably could've gotten away without it.
-As cool as it is, it's something I'm probably going to use pretty sparingly in the future.
-It's on overkill for most purposes and it affects component reusability badly I reckon (I may be wrong and I may review this thought later but for now this is the way it seems to me).
+- _React context_: Originally only used it for the authentication, as it was my first time working with context but during the refactoring a ThemeContext and a PizzaContext were also created.
+I found it makes more sense this way: to avoid [prop drilling](https://kentcdodds.com/blog/prop-drilling) (for example: PizzaContext) or to extract bits and make the code easier to read (ThemeContext).
+Sometimes context might affect reusability in a bad way, but other times - like in the case of ThemeContext - it can actually improve it.
 - useState, useRef
 - input handling
 - routing